How to keep a bedroom cool – experts’ top tips for beating the heat at night

 ‘A room will feel cooler and more comfortable if the humidity is low,’ she continues.
 But it is worth bearing in mind that ‘dehumidifiers increase electricity costs, so it’s best to opt for a model that conserves energy by switching off when the humidity drops below a specific temperature.’

-7. Opt for LED
+10. Opt for LED

 Warm weather is a great opportunity to save money on your energy bills, and making the simple switch to LED lightbulbs will also help your home to stay cool - sounds like a win-win.

-'Traditional light bulbs give out most of their energy as heat and in an already baking hot room, additional heat is the last thing you need,' says Greig Millar, Energy Expert at OVO
+'Traditional light bulbs give out most of their energy as heat and in an already baking hot room, additional heat is the last thing you need,' says Greig Millar, energy expert at OVO.

 The warmth of your lightbulbs might be a small factor, but every little helps when it comes to sleeping better through the summer.
-Greig recommends 'check which bulbs need a replacement throughout your house' as it could just cool a room down enough to make you sleep peacefully.
+Greig recommends to 'check which bulbs need a replacement throughout your house' as it could just cool a room down enough to make you sleep peacefully.

-8. Choose the right mattress
+11. Choose the right mattress

 Knowing how to keep a bedroom cool starts with choosing the best mattress that will help regulate your body temperature while you sleep.

-'There are a number of mattress options available that can help you to regulate your body’s temperature,' says Jonathan Warren, Director, Time4Sleep.
+'There are a number of mattress options available that can help you to regulate your body’s temperature,' says Jonathan Warren, director at Time4Sleep.
 'Generally speaking, a mattress with a high content of natural fillings such as wool, cotton or bamboo is often a great choice for those suffering to sleep in the heat as they tend to be cooler as well as being naturally hypoallergenic.

-'Other options to consider are new generation elite gel memory foam mattresses that include intelligent temperature regulating technology to help keep you cool in the summer and warm during the winter.
+Jonathan adds, 'Other options to consider are new generation elite gel memory foam mattresses that include intelligent temperature regulating technology to help keep you cool in the summer and warm during the winter.
 These mattresses include a temperature regulating cool gel that adjusts with your body temperature to ensure you’re never too hot or cold during the night, allowing you to have a truly blissful night’s sleep.'

-9. Switch your bedding to silk or lighter colours
+12. Switch your bed linen to silk

 Another great material to keep you cool is silk.
-‘Silk is one of the best materials to help sweaty sleepers get to sleep easier,’ Nic maintains.
+‘Silk is one of the best materials to help sweaty sleepers get to sleep easier,’ says Nicholas Auckland, home heating expert at Trade Radiators.

 ‘As well as being a beautiful and luxurious fabric, silk is breathable and is therefore an excellent choice for bed linen all year round, especially during the summer months.
-Its unique composition means that it wicks away, rather than absorbs moisture, keeping you both cool and dry all night long,’ Georgia Metcalfe, Creative Director and Founder of French Bedroom, agrees.
+Its unique composition means that it wicks away, rather than absorbs moisture, keeping you both cool and dry all night long,’ Georgia Metcalfe, creative director and founder of French Bedroom, agrees.

 ‘As a breathable fabric, silk sheets will help to naturally regulate your body temperature too, offering the perfect antidote to hot and humid evenings and ensuring you wake up feeling refreshed and rejuvenated all year round.’

-10. Close windows during the day
+13. Close windows during the day

 You might be surprised to hear that leaving your bedroom window open during the day is not recommended if you're looking to keep a bedroom cool.
 The experts say it's better to keep the window closed, to stop hot air from filtering into the room.

-11. Add a cold 'hot' water bottle
+14. Add a cold 'hot' water bottle

 One of the best hacks to keep a bedroom cool is to use one of the best hot water bottles for the exact opposite of what they're intended for.
 Use as a cold water bottle instead, pop it between your bedsheets and enjoy a nice cold temperature while you sleep.

-'Adding cold water to hot water bottles and chucking them in the freezer will create insulated ice packs that you can pop in your bed to keep the temperature comfortable,' says Brian Dillon, Bedroom Expert, Crafted Beds.
+'Adding cold water to hot water bottles and chucking them in the freezer will create insulated ice packs that you can pop in your bed to keep the temperature comfortable,' says Brian at Crafted Beds.
 'If you don’t have hot water bottles to hand, you can fill some clean socks with uncooked rice and freeze them for a few hours.
 This may sound unusual, but they’re a soft alternative to ice packs that makes them great for taking to bed during a heatwave.'

 To use the frozen hot water bottle hack safely, only keep it in the freezer for short periods (around 20 minutes), and definitely don't use boiling water.

-12. Consider your sleeping position
+15. Consider your sleeping position

 You may not have realised but the position that you sleep in could be impacting how hot or cool you feel in bed.
 ‘Side sleeping is best as the amount of contact between the mattress and your body is smaller.
 However, sleeping with your arms and legs stretched out increases the surface area so that sweat can evaporate and cool you faster,’ according to the sleep experts at Bed Kingdom.